charlietag/os_preparation/README.md

     * /etc/ssh/sshd_config
       * PermitRootLogin no
     * RAM
-      * mkswap if Ram is insufficient for MariaDB to start
+      * mkswap if Ram is insufficient to start MariaDB

       ```bash
       mkdir /swap